Sourabh12321/Bookoze.com/README.md

 # elated-silver-5908

-Our Team Members
-1. Sourabh rajput
-2. Rahul chamoli
-3. Devshruti sen
-4. Rutuja Deshmukh
-5. Ashish Nangare

-Website detail:  Bookoze is a one stop shop for all your books.
-We can buy any type of book from our website.
+Bookoze is a one stop shop for all your books.
+We can buy any type of book from our website and listen audio books too.

 netlify link : https://exquisite-medovik-dccfcb.netlify.app/index.html